daqhris/daqhris.github.io/crypto-growth-fund.md

     - [Disclaimers](https://daqhris.com/crypto-growth-fund/#disclaimers)

 ## Definitions
-Hello!
+Hello,👋🏾!
 Let's start off by getting a common understanding and a clear definition of this fund.
-You may find below standard explanations of what's: `growth fund`, `crypto` and `crypto growth fund`.
+You will find below detailed explanations for: `growth fund`, `crypto` and `crypto growth fund`.
-Feel free to read the announcement [blog post](https://mirror.xyz/daqhris.eth/AtjQAcmNt5Fvi2wSxxbOngQLl8978E-hWOub2RGKh3M).

 ### What is a growth fund?
 > A **growth fund** is a diversified portfolio of stocks that has capital appreciation as its primary goal,